-They also do not appreciate the importance of nuclear power to reduce use of fossil fuels.
-Virtually all information about nuclear weapons from US officials, news media and others is wrong.
-False claims of nuclear weapon threats from important, fully safeguarded nuclear power programs such as those in Iran
+They also do not appreciate the importance of nuclear power to reduce the use of fossil fuels.
+Virtually all information about nuclear weapons from US officials, news media, and others is wrong.
+False claims of nuclear weapon threats from important, fully safeguarded nuclear power programs such as those in Iran.

 - undermine international safeguards the only assurance nations have that their neighbors are not making nuclear weapons;